 The purpose of the New Zealand Coastal Society (NZCS) Professional Development Award (PDA) is to enhance the ability of NZCS members to contribute to the vision of the Society: in short, to improve understanding and/or sustainable management of New Zealand's coastal and marine environment.
 Successful applicants will receive a contribution of up to NZ$10,000 towards the expenses of pursuing a professional development opportunity that is relevant to the achievement of the New Zealand Coastal Society vision.

 Current and predicted pressures pose significant challenges for managers and planners seeking to provide sustainable futures for coastal environments and communities.
 The New Zealand Coastal Society (NZCS) was created as a means to promote and advance knowledge and understanding of the coastal zone.
 This includes fostering coastal research and capacity building.

 The society offers two scholarships annually to students conducting research that has the potential to contribute towards the aims of the society: NZ$5000 to support PHD research, and NZ$2500 to support Masters research.
-Applications close 5pm on 1st June 2018 and announcement of the successful recipient within a month of the closing date.
+Applications close 5pm on 1st May annually and announcement of the successful recipient within a month of the closing date.
 Free attendance to the annual NZCS conference and dinner will also be awarded (additional value $700).